sdiehl28/baseball-analytics/README.md

 ## Overview

-Scripts are provided which download, parse, and wrangle the Lahman and Restrosheet open-source data to produce a set of tidy csv files that can be analyzed in Python and Pandas, or R.  There is also an optional script to load the data into Postgres.
+Scripts are provided which download, parse, and wrangle the Lahman and Retrosheet open-source data to produce a set of tidy csv files that can be analyzed in Python and Pandas, or R.  There is also an optional script to load the data into Postgres.

 Examples of data analysis are provided using using Python and Pandas in Jupyter Notebooks.